CraigKelly/grample/README.md

 # Dependencies

-As of this writing, this code has only been tested with Go 1.10 and Go 1.11 (and minor versions).
+As of this writing, this code has only been tested with Go 1.17.

-Currently we are using `dep` for dependency management, so see `Gopkg.toml` and `./vendor`.
+This repo now uses the standard `go mod` commands for dependencies.
+Note that this was ported from using `dep` for dependency management, and we have removed the vendor dir.
 The short story is that we don't have many dependencies, but we *are* using `github.com/spf13/cobra` to manage the command line and `github.com/stretchr/testify` for unit test assertions.

 # Hacking